 If you wish to enjoy a calm and cool visit at the Zion National Park, it’s best to book a trip during the months between November and April.
 Keep in mind, however, that the place attracts more than 3 million visitors per year, so the crowd may not be as easy to avoid as the heat.
 Accessibility will not be a likely problem at Zion, as private shuttle transit services, as well as regular public transport, are available all throughout the year.

 Apart from being the oldest National Park in Utah, Zion is the most visited in the state, with the name Zion meaning “heavenly city”.
 If you love horseback riding, fishing, and nature exploration, the park has numerous programs suitable for you, no matter your age.
 For the more adventurous crowd, Zion offers rock climbing, mountain biking, hiking, canyoneering, and backpacking activities, as well as popular short walks with unique names, such as "Prodigal Son", "Moonlight Buttress", "Spaceshot", and "Touchstone".

-In an effort to preserve the park land, President Barack Obama put into law the Omnibus Public Land Management Act of 2009.
-Traffic congestion in the narrow Zion Canyon was a major problem through the 1990s, but has been largely resolved by the utilization of shuttle buses.
+To preserve the parkland, President Barack Obama put into law the Omnibus Public Land Management Act of 2009.
+Traffic congestion in the narrow Zion Canyon was a major problem through the 1990s but has been largely resolved by utilizing shuttle buses.
 From time to time, landslides triggered by heavy rains do happen in Zion.
-This is one of the reasons why the Kolob Canyons Road is closed during the winter, and the Zion-Mount Carmel Highway has limited access at times, especially concerning use by oversized vehicles.
+This is one reason why the Kolob Canyons Road is closed during the winter, and the Zion-Mount Carmel Highway has limited access at times, especially concerning the use by oversized vehicles.